BaisycCoin/bsycInstall/DOCKER.md

 #masternodeprivkey=<masternode private key>
 ```

-* Get the latest node seeds from [here](https://github.com/ipsum-network/seeds/blob/master/README.md)
+* Get the latest node seeds from [here](https://github.com/bsycum-network/seeds/blob/master/README.md)
 * Copy and paste the addnode lines into the bottom of this file
 * Save and Exit

-## Run the IPSUM Linux Daemon in Docker
+## Run the BSYCUM Linux Daemon in Docker

 * From the terminal session, run the following commands
 ```
-docker run -dit --name ipsd -p 22331:22331 --restart=always -v /home/user/blockchains/ips:/root/.ips ipsumnetwork/ipsd
+docker run -dit --name bsycd -p 22331:22331 --restart=always -v /home/user/blockchains/bsyc:/root/.bsyc bsycumnetwork/bsycd
 ```

-## Wait for the IPSUM Linux Daemon to sync
+## Wait for the BSYCUM Linux Daemon to sync

 * From the terminal session, run the following commands
 ```
-docker exec -it ipsd /ips/src/ips-cli getinfo
+docker exec -it bsycd /bsyc/src/bsyc-cli getinfo
 ```
-* Compare the "Block Height" value with the latest from the [IPSUM block explorer](https://explorer.ipsum.network/).
+* Compare the "Block Height" value with the latest from the [BSYCUM block explorer](https://explorer.bsycum.network/).
 When those are the same, your daemon is synchronized

 ## Generate your masternode private key

 * From the terminal session, run the following commands
 ```
-docker exec -it ipsd /ips/src/ips-cli masternode genkey
+docker exec -it bsycd /bsyc/src/bsyc-cli masternode genkey
 ```
 * Record this key, you'll need it in later steps

-## Get your IPSUM Linux Wallet Address
+## Get your BSYCUM Linux Wallet Address

   * From the terminal session, run the following commands
   ```
-  docker exec -it ipsd /ips/src/ips-cli getaccountaddress 0
+  docker exec -it bsycd /bsyc/src/bsyc-cli getaccountaddress 0
   ```
   * Record this address, you'll need it in the next step

-## Send your IPS Masternode collateral transaction
+## Send your BSYC Masternode collateral transaction

-  * Send exactly 5000 IPS to your wallet address you recorded in the step above.
+  * Send exactly 5000 BSYC to your wallet address you recorded in the step above.
-  * This is critical to get right, it cannot be any other amount other than 5000 IPS.
+  * This is critical to get right, it cannot be any other amount other than 5000 BSYC.
 No more, no less

 ## Get your Masternode transaction output value
 *Once you have recieved your masternode collateral transaction in your Windows wallet proceed with this step*

   * From the terminal session, run the following commands
   ```
-  docker exec -it ipsd /ips/src/ips-cli masternode outputs
+  docker exec -it bsycd /bsyc/src/bsyc-cli masternode outputs
   ```
   * Record this value, as you'll need it in the next step

 ## Create your Masternode configuration file

-  * In the /home/user/blockchains/ips directory, edit the masternode.conf as described below
+  * In the /home/user/blockchains/bsyc directory, edit the masternode.conf as described below
   * Replace each < > field with the information obtained from the steps above.
     * ```<alias> <externalip>:22331 <masternode private key> <collateral txid> <collateral txid output>```
   * Example
     * ```mn1 167.99.234.180:22331 5dGdBDCYqMae1oRhH7djaBdyAfCGiJV9WgCFSVGmFwF6e5x3vpt 25dGdBDCYqasd123Mae1oRhH7asd123djaBdyAfCGiJV9WgCFSVGmFwF6e5x3vpt 0```

-## Stop the IPSUM Linux Daemon and restart it
+## Stop the BSYCUM Linux Daemon and restart it

 * From the terminal session, run the following commands
 ```
-docker exec -it ipsd /ips/src/ips-cli stop docker restart ipsd
+docker exec -it bsycd /bsyc/src/bsyc-cli stop docker restart bsycd
 ```

 ### Start your Linux VPS masternode from Docker